The following guide offers suggestions for finding articles, e-books, and websites for student research.

 Films on Demand houses a collection of streaming video titles from both academic and mainstream producers such as films for the Humanities and Sciences, PBS, A&E, History Channel, BBC, National Geographic, and others.

 The best part about Films on Demand?
-You can embed videos from Films on Demand in your courses without worrying about copyright restrictions.
+You can share videos from Films on Demand in your courses without worrying about copyright restrictions.

-For instructions on embedding Films on Demand videos in courses and creating custom video segments in Films on Demand, please see the following guides:
+For instructions on creating custom video segments in Films on Demand, see the following guide: